 Kentucky Learner’s Permit: A First-Time Teen Driver Guide

 Kentucky has miles of wonderful roadways to explore the state’s scenic beauty.
 Before teens can get on the road, they’ll need to apply and pass the state’s graduated licensing program requirements.
+The Kentucky DMV has resources to help prepare teens for the written and driving portions of the test.
+Teens should begin studying for their learner’s permit by being familiar with traffic signs, signals, laws, and regulations.

 Licensing begins with the learner’s permit.

-The GDL program begins at age 16 beginning with a learner’s permit.
+The GDL program begins at age 16 with a learner’s permit.
 The program’s following stage is receiving an intermediate (provisional) license.
 Finally, an unrestricted license becomes available.

 This program helps new drivers ease into driving through testing and practice.